pact-foundation/docs.pact.io/website/docs/pact_nirvana.md

 7. Diamond level - Add Pact to your deploy pipelines
 8. Honors Course - To come in future...
    1. Add provider state
-   2. Pending Pacts
-   3. Verifying Pacts that are Works in Progress
    4. Working with Feature Flags

 Click below to expand and see each a diagram representing each level